JaidenAshmore/java-dynamic-sqs-listener/doc/core-implementations-overview.md

 - [CoreMessageProcessor](../core/src/main/java/com/jashmore/sqs/processor/CoreMessageProcessor.java):
 default implementation that calls out to a `ArgumentResolverService` to resolve the arguments and calls the method.
+- [DecoratingMessageProcessor](../core/src/main/java/com/jashmore/sqs/processor/DecoratingMessageProcessor.java): implementation that allows for the message processing to be decorated with [MessageProcessingDecorator](../api/src/main/java/com/jashmore/sqs/decorator/MessageProcessingDecorator.java) logic.
+This can be useful for adding tracing, metrics or other extra functionality in the message processing.

 ### ArgumentResolverService

 The [ArgumentResolverService](../api/src/main/java/com/jashmore/sqs/argument/ArgumentResolverService.java) is used to obtain the
-[ArgumentResolver](../api/src/main/java/com/jashmore/sqs/argument/ArgumentResolver.java) that can be used to populate an argument in a method when a message is being processed.
+[ArgumentResolver](../api/src/main/java/com/jashmore/sqs/argument/ArgumentResolver.java) that can be used to populate an argument in a method when processing a message.
 For example, a parameter with the [@Payload](../core/src/main/java/com/jashmore/sqs/argument/payload/Payload.java) annotation will be resolved with the body of the message cast to that type.